How to Ensure Better Data Security in Your Enterprise

 What is Data Security?

-Data security protects digital information from being hacked, stolen, unauthorized access, and used in the wrong way throughout its entire lifetime.
-A combination of technologies, standards, and best practices that keep data private, secure, and accessible provide this protection.
+Throughout its entire lifetime, data security protects against hacking, theft, unauthorized access, and improper use.
+A combination of technologies, standards, and best practices that keep data secure, private, and accessible provide this protection.

 Common Threats on Data Security